Dr. Janette Hurley, MD, CCFP

 In March 2012, Eric began his work in a residential treatment facility with the same organization as his outpatient position.
 He taught daily psychoeducation classes pertaining to addiction and mental health topics such as stress management and relapse prevention.
 During his 10 months at the treatment facility, Eric performed individual counselling with men and women recovering from addiction; sessions with both the person in recovery from addictions and their family members were also done.
 Eric became certified to administer and assess the SASSI (Substance Abuse Subtle Screening Inventory) during intake procedures at the rehabilitation centre.
 Eric also served as an intern for the Federal Bureau of Investigation (FBI) on two separate occasions during his university studies.
 One of the internships was located at the Washington, D.C. headquarters where he worked in the Office of International Operations, Middle East Unit.

 Eric is a member in good standing of the Canadian Counselling & Psychotherapy Association.
-Eric joined the HUM team in May 2015 and is a group therapy co-facilitator and primarily participates in the Friday Men’s Group and Saturday Mixed Recovery Group.
+Eric joined the HUM team in May 2015 and helps out doing some sessions with our Intensive Outpatient Program.